egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 ## Debugging

-Debugging your website/MTurk task can be done right in the browser.
+Debugging your website/MTurk task can be done using your browser.
 Chrome is probably the most advanced/easiest to use, but all major browsers have debugging tools. **Note: This guide uses Google Chrome, but it is possible in all browsers.**

-Step 1: Once you have written some HTML code, you can run this and see it in your browser.
+Step 1: Once you have written some HTML code, you can execute it and view it in your browser.

 >In Atom, you can do this by installing the 'script' package and then pressing 'ctrl + shift + b'.
-I'm sure other editors have this feature as well.
+Other editors have this feature as well.

 Step 2: In Chrome, right click the document and click 'Inspect', or press 'Ctrl+Shift+I' on Windows or 'Ctrl+Option+J' on Mac.
-You can also go to the Chrome browsers menu and then select "More Tools", then select "Developer Tools"
+You can also go to the Chrome browsers menu and then select "More Tools", then select "Developer Tools".

 > In fact, you can do this on any website, be it your email, Facebook, or this tutorial!
 Go ahead and try it, and you can hover over the things in the 'Elements' tab to see which HTML elements correspond to which content on the screen.

 Step 3: Debug your code!
 Make sure the HTML elements are centered properly, and you can use the 'Console' tab for debugging.

->For example, you can use `console.log()` in your code to print things directly to the console.
+>For example, you can use `console.log()` in your JavaScript code to print things directly to the console.

 Resources:
-* The JavaScript [textbook](https://javascript.info/debugging-chrome) has a chapter on this. **Highly Recommended**
+* The JavaScript [textbook](https://javascript.info/debugging-chrome) has an excellent chapter on this. **Highly Recommended**
 * developers.google.com offers this Chrome DevTools [tutorial](https://developers.google.com/web/tools/chrome-devtools/javascript).

 ## Mechanical Turk